Automattic/gp-localci/README.md

 - WordPress instance
 - GlotPress plugin (https://wordpress.org/plugins/glotpress/) installed
 - PHP 7.0.0 or greater
+- CI account (CircleCI, unless you want to write a new adapter.
+PRs welcome!)

 ## Installation
 1. Put this plugin in the folder: `/glotpress/plugins/`
-2. Ensure `/gp-localci/config.php` is locked down as possible (file permissions restrictive, move it out of webroot, etc).
+2. Ensure `/gp-localci/config.php` is locked down as possible (file permissions, move it out of webroot, etc).
 3. Set the `LOCALCI_DESIRED_LOCALES` and `LOCALCI_GITHUB_API_MANAGEMENT_TOKEN` defines.
 4. Set up entries in `config.php`'s `$repo_metadata`.
 All lowercase keys.
 An example entry: